 76% of millennials place flexibility above their salary and would even take a pay cut to gain more flexibility, and with the average person now spending 90,000 hours at work over the course of their life, no wonder there’s been a change in mindset!
 This has meant that companies have adapted to become more employee-centric and more flexible.
 With talent being harder to attract and retain, remote working being easier than ever, and agility (especially now) now being key to success, it’s little surprise that distributed teams are on the rise!

-5 key benefits of working as a distributed team
+5 Key benefits of working as a distributed team

 Working as a distributed company increases the talent pool and enables companies to hire the best people from all over the world.
 Also, the flexibility of a distributed team means that companies have access to freelance and contract talent globally too.
-If you don’t need a full time designer, you don’t have to hire one.
+If you don’t need a full-time designer, you don’t have to hire one.
 Working as a distributed team (including with freelancers) means that you have instant access to top experts giving businesses more agility.

 If employees wanted to relocate, the traditional 9-5 office-based workplace model only had two scenarios: either accept that you will have to have some remote workers, or lose talent.
 A distributed model means that companies never have to lose talent based on location.
-It’s also been reported that remote working is good for employee wellness and happiness, and it’s no secret that happy employees tend to stick with the same company for longer.
+It’s also been reported that fully remote working is good for employee wellness and happiness, and it’s no secret that happy employees tend to stick with the same company for longer.

-It can be cheaper: whilst salaries can remain competitive, not having an office space dramatically lowers overhead costs for businesses.
-Although, it’s worth noting, that distributed companies often repurpose much of this budget to offer remote perks, and face-to-face team activities throughout the year.
-Buffer for example, holds team retreats around the world, so their employees can see each other in person and bond, and have managed to create an exciting remote team culture.
+Whilst salaries can remain competitive, not having an office space dramatically lowers overhead costs for businesses.
+Although it’s worth noting, that distributed companies often repurpose much of this budget to offer remote perks, and face-to-face team activities throughout the year.
+Buffer, for example, holds team members retreats around the world, so their employees can see each other in person and bond, and have managed to create an exciting remote team and company culture.

 There is much research on this, Harvard Business Review even reported an increase of 13.5% in productivity when employees worked remotely.
 Working remotely means no commute time and increases the amount of time people have in their day, as well as giving employees more freedom.
 Some people are more creative at night, and if deadlines are always met, does it really matter when the work is done?
 Working remotely also allows people to focus on their tasks and not get distracted by things in the office, like getting sucked into too many unproductive conversations.

 The distributed team model can also be extremely beneficial in helping companies expand and scale in new territories.
 If you have people on the ground in that new region, working in the same time zone, it can be advantageous for a number of departments such as Customer Service, Sales and Marketing, and a number of reasons such as localisation and response time.

-Use the right software: the right tech stack is essential to distributed team success.
+The right tech stack is essential to distributed team success.
 Video conferencing and screen sharing software, such as Zoom, is key, as is software to collaborate with and manage your teams, which is where TalentDesk.io can help.
 Employees - whether internal or external - should be able to access securely-stored documents at any time, from anywhere, and be able to track their tasks and projects easily.
-According to the Economist Intelligence Unit, the performance, mobility and management of software has a huge impact on productivity, for both traditional, and distributed teams.
+According to the Economist Intelligence Unit, the performance, mobility, and management of software have a huge impact on productivity, for both traditional, and distributed teams.

-Check out how TalentDesk.io can enable you to collaborate with your freelance, contract and internal teams all on one platform, and empower your teams to deliver amazing work, wherever they are.
+Check out how TalentDesk.io can enable you to collaborate with your freelance, contract, and internal teams all on one platform, and empower your teams to deliver amazing work, wherever they are.

 Let’s be frank, it can be simpler to ask a quick question when you’re sitting next to your team members.
 However, this has an easy fix.
-Throughout all your team communications you just need to be extra clear on setting goals, KPIs and communicating deadlines so employees know what they are supposed to do and by when.
+Throughout all your team communications you just need to be extra clear on setting goals, and KPIs, and communicating deadlines so employees know what they are supposed to do and by when.

-Onboarding is important for every team member, whether in the office, or elsewhere, but for new remote employees to become engaged and efficient fast, the onboarding process is critical.
-Make sure you give new employees access to all the tools and information they need from day one, so that they can get up to speed more quickly; and make sure they are made to feel welcome!
+Onboarding is important for every team member, whether in the office, or elsewhere, but for new remote workers to become engaged and efficient fast, the onboarding process is critical.
+Make sure you give new employees access to all the tools and information they need from day one so that they can get up to speed more quickly; and make sure they are made to feel welcome!
 Easier said than done, of course, especially when you’re not having the usual informal chats at the coffee machine or at lunch, so ensure that employees onboarded remotely have a super well-structured onboarding plan.
 Also, if possible, assign them a mentor to help them settle in smoothly, and introduce a ‘go-to’ person for all those questions that would normally be asked at lunch.

-If not executed correctly, remote work can feel a tad lonely; long lunch breaks and water cooler chats can be a little distracting and even unproductive, but we are humans at the end of the day, and we're social beings.
+If not executed correctly, fully remote work can feel a tad lonely; long lunch breaks and water cooler chats can be a little distracting and even unproductive, but we are humans at the end of the day, and we're social beings.
 It’s important to still keep that feeling of being in a team even when working outside of the office.
-Some things you can do to inject some fun into virtual teams and keep people motivated, is to have non-work related channels on your team collaboration software, i.e. Slack.
-This gives team members a place to freely discuss hobbies, share life updates, news and funny memes.
-If you have the budget to take it a step further, like Buffer, you should also organise company events and retreats.
+Some things you can do to inject some fun into virtual teams and keep people motivated is to have non-work-related channels on your team collaboration software, i.e. Slack.
+This gives virtual team members a place to freely discuss hobbies, and share life updates, news, and funny memes.
+If you have the budget to take it a step further, like Buffer, you should also organize company events and retreats.
 Although it doesn’t come cheap when your team is distributed around the world, having some face-to-face bonding time can be priceless.

 So, are distributed teams the future?